How to Use¶

 Internet access

 Compute nodes do not have internet access.
-Packages and libraries must be installed from loginapl01 in your scratch area.
+Packages and libraries must be installed from loginapl01 in your scripts area.

 EUPS is an alternative package manager (and official LSST one) that allows loading environment variables and including paths to programs and libraries in a modular way.